Miideh/charlie-kirk-sql-analysis/README.md

-# sql-twitter-data-analysis
-SQL Analysis of Charlie Kirk Twitter Dataset using Google Colab
+Analyzing the Charlie Kirk Twitter dataset using SQL and Python (Google Colab)